Through the generosity of the Giorgi Mushroom Company, the College of Agricultural Sciences offers funding in support of mushroom research.

 • Subsequent-year funding will require submission of an updated proposal and budget and a progress report relative to initial metrics for evaluation in the next competition for Giorgi Mushroom Company funds.

-7. Provide a summary budget in the following format:
+7. Provide a budget using the budget template in the InfoReady competition.

 • Faculty supplemental salary may not be requested on these proposals.